Office of the Vice President for Student Affairs

 Willow Hall, Room 110

 The Speech-Language-Hearing Clinic is the professional training clinical facility of the Department of Communication Disorders.
 The clinic offers services at the San Marcos campus and the Round Rock campus.
-The Speech-Language-Hearing Clinic specialize in the evaluation and treatment of children and adults (including bilingual individuals or monolingual speakers of languages other than English) with speech, voice, fluency, language, literacy and hearing problems.
+The Speech-Language-Hearing Clinic specializes in the evaluation and treatment of children and adults (including bilingual individuals or monolingual speakers of languages other than English) with speech, voice, fluency, language, literacy and hearing problems.
 Foreign accent modification training is offered, as well as hearing tests and hearing aid services.

 Graduate student clinicians provide services under the direct supervision of clinical faculty members at the Round Rock clinic location.
 Supervising clinical faculty members are state licensed and nationally certified speech-language pathologists or audiologists.
 Self-referrals are accepted as well as referrals from physicians, government agencies, members of the Texas State community and schools in the Central Texas region.